top of page

 How can a podiatrist help me?

 If you suffer with hard skin and corns on your feet, the safest way to treat this is via your local HCPC registered podiatrist.
-A podiatrist has undertaken over a thousand clinical hours during their 3 years of training to qualify to be a podiatrist, in order to safety remove hard skin and corns.
+A fully qualified podiatrist has a Bachelor of Science degree which takes 3 years to complete.
+In this time, your podiatrist will have completed over a thousand clinical hours, in order to safely treat all your foot care issues.

 They must undertake regular updated training to keep their skills and knowledge up to date.